-Sections 5.50 and 17.180 of the Desert Hot Springs Municipal Code (DHSMC), allow medical marijuana facilities cultivation in Industrial Districts subject to a Conditional Use Permit (CUP) approved by the Planning Commission and Regulatory Permit approved by the City Manager.
-The applicant, Nickolas Marotta / Desert Highlanders has filed an application to establish a facility for the indoor cultivation of medical marijuana.
+Sections 5.50 and 17.180 of the Desert Hot Springs Municipal Code (DHSMC), allow medical marijuana cultivation facilities in Industrial Districts subject to a Conditional Use Permit (CUP) Planning approved bγ the Commission and a Regulatory Permit approved by the City Further.
+Manager.
+Title 16 (Subdivisions) of the Desert Hot approval of a tentative map by the Planning Commission.
+The applicant, Nickolas Marotta / Desert Highlanders has filed a CUP application to establish a facility for the indoor cultivation of medical marijuana and a Tentative Parcel map to merge and resubdivide the subject properties.